nealcaren/CrisisOpportunity/markdown/social_organization.md

 financial support of their branch to the idealistic principles of trade unionism.
-"The character of the League differed from city to city, but everywhere the outstanding characteristic of its policy was opportunism."^[39.
-Spero and Harris, *The Black Worker*, p.
+"The character of the League differed from city to city, but everywhere the outstanding characteristic of its policy was opportunism."^[Spero and Harris, *The Black Worker*, p.
 140.]
 The League, existing largely by virtue of the financial support of the employing class and at the same time trying to maintain [404]{.pagenum}its face with labor organizations, has on several occasions made verbal statements in support of trade unions and then